canalplus/rx-player/doc/api/index.md

 _arguments_: ``Boolean``

-Switch or exit fullscreen mode.
+Switch or exit the ``<video>`` element to fullscreen mode.
 The argument is an optional boolean:
   - if set:
     - ``true``: enters fullscreen
     - ``false``: exit fullscreen

   - if not set: enter fullscreen

+Note that __only the video element will be set to fullscreen mode__.
+You might prefer to implement your own method to include your controls in the final UI.

 ### <a name="meth-exitFullscreen"></a>exitFullscreen